grantila/already/README.md

 ## tap

 A similar function to `then` is `tap` which is called only on resolved promises.
 The callback cannot alter the value flow of the promise, i.e. it cannot have a return value.
-This is useful for logging/debugging, etc.
+This is useful for logging/debugging, etc. If it returns a promise, it will be awaited before letting the flow continue down the promise chain.

 Note; If the `tap` callback either throws an error, or returns a promise which is rejected, **the flow will continue with this error** and not the upstream value.